How to Migrate Exchange 2010 to Office 365

 • Enter the required information.

-• Then, verify the usage of Auto discover to detect server settings.
+• Then, verify the usage of Auto Discover to detect server settings.

 • Enter the Verification code now.